openlab-at-city-tech/openlab/wp-content/plugins/captcha/readme.txt

 == Upgrade Notice ==

+= V3.7.4 =
+Added html-blocks and attributes in captcha displaying.
+The Czech language file is updated in the plugin.
+The Brazilian Portuguese language file is updated in the plugin.
+The Swedish language file is updated in the plugin.

+= V3.7.3 =
+Added an ability to view and send system information by mail.

+= V3.7.2 =
+The Bangla language file is added to the plugin.
+The French language file is updated in the plugin.
+We updated all functionality for wordpress 3.5.2

+= V3.7.1 =
+The Latvian language file is added to the plugin.

+= V3.7 =
+Ability to use Captcha with Contact Form Pro

+= V3.6 =
+BWS plugins section is updated.

+= V3.5 =
+The Bulgarian language file is updated in the plugin.
+The Brazilian Portuguese language file is updated in the plugin.

+= V3.4 =
+The French language file is updated in the plugin.

+= V3.3 =
+The English language is updated in the plugin.

+= V3.2 =
+The bug related to add Captcha in Contact Form for multisiting was fixed.

+= V3.1 =
+The Bulgarian language file ix added to the plugin.

+= V3.0 =
+Display bug was fixed.

+= V2.4.4 =
+Bugs in admin menu is fixed.

+= V2.4.3 =
+The Estonian language file is added to the plugin.

+= V2.4.2 =
+The Lithuanian language file was is to the plugin.
+We updated all functionality for wordpress 3.5.1.

+= V2.4.1 =
+call_user_func_array() bug was fixed.

+= V2.4 =
+Romanian and Serbian and Slovak language files are added to the plugin.
+We updated the coding logic of Captcha.
+We updated all functionality for wordpress 3.5.

+= V2.34 =
+Chinese and Greek language files are added to the plugin.

+= V2.33 =
+Change settings bug was fixed.

+= V2.32 =
+Arabic, Hungarian, Japanese language files are added to the plugin.
+Cross Site Request Forgery bug was fixed.

 = V2.31 =
 Vietnamese language file is added to the plugin.
 We updated Hebrew language file.
 We updated all functionality for wordpress 3.4.1.